irajeshegde/blockchain-with-flask/README.md

 # blockchain-with-flask
 Simple blockchain with built on flask
 - Run in Anaconda (spyder)
-- Test the routes in Postman
+- Test the routes in Postman by GET and POST requests.